Banging Toolbox

 Upgrade to keyless if you need a better door knob for your main door, or doors that are either frequently locked/unlocked.

 Door knobs are commonplace in homes and the frustrations they can cause when they become faulty are well known by almost everyone.
-Knowing how to remove a door knob makes it easy to troubleshoot and fix these problems.
+Knowing how to remove a door knob makes home DIY easy and you can troubleshoot and fix and door lock problems yourself.

-This also allows you to explore more options such as keyless door knobs for greater reliability and security.
+You can explore more options such as – keyless door knobs for greater reliability and security like I have.

 More information: